-Shared static constructors on all modules are run before any static constructors.
+Shared static constructors on all modules are run before any non-shared static constructors.

 The order of static initialization is implicitly determined by the import declarations in each module.
 Each module is assumed to depend on any imported modules being statically constructed first.
-Other than following that rule, there is no imposed order on executing the module static constructors.
+There is no other imposed order on executing the module static constructors.